Dissipative preparation and stabilization of many-body quantum states in a superconducting qutrit array: proposal

+\refeo{The ``0-photon drive'' is applied by in-phase, equal amplitude single qutrit $S_x$ drive on each site.
+The ``$n$-photon drives'' are carried out with the $i_{th}$ pair of qutrits, qutrit $i$ and qutrit $i+1$, at the shifted qutrit frequencies due to the $i_{th}$ cavity.
+We notice that the global drive $\hat{H}_\mathrm{eff}^{(0)}$ commutes with the AKLT Hamiltonian.
+So, once the system is in the AKLT subspace, applying the ``0-photon drive'' will not rotate the system out of the ground state manifold.
+In contrast, the ``$n$-photon drives'' are defined by each individual resonator and come into effect whenever there is an adjacent bond with $S_\mathrm{total}=2$. }

-Extended from the two-qutrit case, we study the evolution of the system with 2, 3 and 4 sites in the AKLT chain.
-We consider two initial preparations: either one of the AKLT states or the product state of single-qutrit ground states, $|g\ldots g\rangle$.
-The evolution of the populations in the AKLT subspace under the protocol is shown in Fig.~\ref{fig4}(a).
+We consider two initial preparations: either one of the AKLT states or the product state of single-qutrit ground states, $|g\ldots g\rangle$. \refeo{For the choice of the former, since we observe that the decay features of the AKLT subspace total population are similar for different initial states within the subspace, we simply initialize the simulation with a particular state within the AKLT subspace.} The evolution of the populations in the AKLT subspace under the protocol is shown in Fig.~\ref{fig4}(a).
+Here we can extract the final fidelity and stabilization time for different chain sizes \refeo{defined by the same method as in Fig.~\ref{fig3}(b)}, which is presented in Fig.~\ref{fig4}(b).
 While stabilization of the AKLT state is observed, the final fidelity decreases for larger chains.

 The decrease in final fidelity is due to the finite value of $\chi/\kappa$, which we explore in the inset of Fig.~\ref{fig4}(a).
-Here we plot the AKLT state population starting from the AKLT state or the ground state with cavity shifts $\chi$ given as $\chi_0$, $\chi_0/2$ and $\chi_0/4$.
-Increasing $\chi$ reduces extra dephasing out of the AKLT subspace.
-However, reasonable values of $\chi$ are an experimental limitation set by the dispersive condition.
-From the results displayed in Fig.~\ref{fig4}(a) we can extract the final fidelity and stabilization time for different size chains, which we display in Fig.~\ref{fig4}(b) and Fig.~\ref{fig5}(a).
-We note that the final fidelity decreases with size of the chain, and the stabilization time increases.
+Here we plot the AKLT state population starting from the AKLT state or the ground state with cavity shifts $\chi$ given as $\chi_0$, $\chi_0/2$, and $\chi_0/4$. \refeo{As is shown in inset of Fig.~\ref{fig4}(a) and in Fig.~\ref{fig5}(a), smaller values of $\chi$ bring extra measurements on the preserved two-qutrit states, causing dephasing out of the AKLT state.
+This effect of extra dephasing is similar to the effect caused by a shortened $T_2$, reducing the fidelity as $N_\mathrm{sites}$ increases since the extra dephasing occurs for each pair of neighboring qutrits.
+For similar reasons, the stabilization time increases for larger qutrit chains because these errors can diffuse around the chain before being eliminated by the protocol. }

+\refet{For this reason, the protocol favors a large value of $\chi$, however, reasonable values of $\chi$ are an experimental limitation set by the dispersive condition.
+The value of $\chi_0$ we choose here is quite large for typical transmon systems.
+We have chosen this value for clarity of demonstration.
+However, as we explore in Appendix~\ref{app:e}, large effective values of $\chi$ can be achieved with very reasonable experimental parameters.
+Such a realistic implementation requires a more complex set of drives, yet achieves even higher state fidelities than the symmetric case presented in the main text.}